 Hip dysplasia is caused by any number of factors.
 The biggest factor is genetics.
 A dog carrying the gene may pass it on to his/her little one, making that puppy more at risk of developing hip dysplasia within 1-2 years of life.

 Larger-sized breeds of dogs also tend to develop hip dysplasia more often than smaller-sized ones.
-FelizPets.com has a full list of these breeds and they include Saint Bernards, Labrador Retrievers, German Shepherds, Great Danes, Rottweilers, American Staffordshire terriers, bulldogs, and mastiffs.
+A few of these breeds include Saint Bernards, Labrador Retrievers, German Shepherds, Great Danes, Rottweilers, American Staffordshire terriers, bulldogs, and mastiffs.

 2. Nutritional Factors